-I am an Associate Professor of Modern Languages and Literatures and Director of Franco American Programs at The University of Maine.
+I am a Professor of Modern Languages and Literatures and Director of Franco American Programs at The University of Maine.
 I was born and raised in Maine; I received my doctorate in French at the University of California, Irvine.
 My research examines contemporary Franco American literature, where I show its significance to the broader arenas of North American Francophone communities and American studies.

 Lisa Desjardins Michaud

 I am originally from Van Buren, a small town in Northern Maine and relocated to the Bangor area in 1994.
 I am both of Acadian and Quebecois descent.
 I spoke French and English growing up.
 I have been at the Franco-American Centre since 1996.
 I am currently the Coordinator of Community Engagement and Managing Editor of Le Forum.
 I digitized our Oral Histories; I organize cultural events at the Franco-American Centre and host community guests weekly; and I organize genealogy workshops for campus and community.
 I research genealogy for those interested in their roots.
 I provide translations, translating documents, writings and other materials as needed.

 I am a librarian, archivist, and teacher.
 At UMaine I manage the Franco American Portal project, a collaboration between five institutions to create an online discovery tool for Franco American history collections.
 I also helped build Franco American Library, an online subject bibliography in Franco American studies.
 I graduated from New York University and Simmons College.
 I grew up in Maine and now I live here with my family.